• Skip to primary navigation

 Dijon as a spread for chicken, fish, or sandwiches

-Did you make this recipe?
-Tag @thegeneticchef and use #thegeneticchef and tell me all about it!
+Did you make this recipe?Tag @thegeneticchef and use #thegeneticchef and tell me about it!

 More delicious sauces

-• A wooden spoon scooping tomato sauce.
+• A spoon of white bbq sauce.

 • A spoonful of a quick no cook bbq sauce.